joshuacgunn/dungeoncrawler/README.md

 # Dungeoncrawler
 This is the rewrite of a previous project I was working on.
 I did this because the old project had many, *many* critical flaws in the code.
 This new version is simpler, more intuitive, and has more dynamic code for future updates.

-# Current State of the Project (04/19)
+# Current State of the Project (4/21)
-There is now an official beta release of the game!
-Check it out under [Releases](https://github.com/joshuacgunn/dungeoncrawler/releases/tag/v0.0.1).
-JDK 21 is required to run the game.

-Updates will come, but only when the game is in a stable state, and after I've made significant changes.
-If you'd like to use the most recent commit, feel free to build the project through gradle.
+The game is in a pretty stable state (v0.2.0), although there's not much to do in game.
+I've decided to switch from the terminal to Swing, as the ideas I have for this project would be a pain to add in the terminal, and a proper GUI would make the game much better.

 # Future Plans
 Although I have many things I want to add to the game, it is time consuming to add them.
 I'm currently a student, and my classes take priority over this project.
 That being said, I have no plans to drop this project any time soon, and would like to continue working on it until it's at least playable.
 Here are some things I'm currently planning on implementing*: